maxxk/programming-languages/presentations/03-Specification-Syntax.md

 <span class="small">Source: http://azu.github.io/slide/JSojisan/resources/ast-is-true.png</span>

 # Abstract Syntax Tree

 — a representation of an abstract syntax of a program

 ![](images/ast-example.png)

-Multiple representations of [concrete syntax](#syntax-example) may correspond to a single abstract syntax.
+Multiple representations of <a href="#syntax-example-1">concrete syntax</a> may correspond to a single abstract syntax tree.

 . . .